henrysky/astroNN/docs/source/neuralnets/neural_network.rst

 .. image:: openfolder_m1.png

-Second way to open astroNN generated folders is to open the folder and run command line window inside there, or switch directory of your command line window inside the folder and run
+OR second way to open astroNN generated folders is to open the folder and run command line window inside there, or switch directory of your command line window inside the folder and run

 .. code-block:: python